Classroom Policies

 You must complete all assignments – that’s how you learn new things!
 Most assignments will have a due date the next week, but always check the date to make sure you will complete them on time.

 Every once in a while you might not be able to complete an assignment on time.
 Don’t panic, it happens- but you still have to turn it in.
 If you do turn in work late, email me so I know you have turned it in!
 If you don’t email me, I won’t know you turned it in!
+There are no grade penalties for work turned in late, but unsubmitted work will negatively impact your progress report grade.

 If a student has more than one late assignment, families and counselors will be asked to support the student.
 Students who are missing any assignments are required to contact me to get assistance.
-I will accept late work for about two weeks.
-You will still get full credit, so take the time to do your best work!
-After two weeks, late work will not be accepted.

 Grading Policy